blocksense-network/ethsofia_hackaton/README.md

 in the command-line use `cargo add` to add new libraries in your project.

+## Building a new Oracle Script

 Once you create your script to build the project run -

 `cargo update && cargo build --target wasm32-wasi --release`

 To make your project visible in the docker container open `docker-compose.yml` in the root of the project

-include your new oracle script in the reporter section with the correct path - it should look like this -
+include your new oracle script in the reporter section with the correct path, it should look like this -

 ```
 reporter: